-Yes, you do have to pay interest of 2% every month on the outstanding amount along with additional charges including service tax.
+Yes, you have to pay interest of 2% every month on the outstanding amount and additional charges, including service tax.
 Make sure you know that the outstanding amount gets blocked and it is released bit by bit as subsequent payments are made.

-Entirely depending on the credit card you are using, you may receive reward points or air miles that you can use to receive cashback rewards, free gifts, service upgrades, travel class upgrades and much more.
+Entirely depending on the credit card, you are using, you may receive reward points or air miles that you can use to receive cashback rewards, gifts, service upgrades, travel class upgrades and much more.

-You don’t get to enjoy such rewards if you are having a debit card, the main reason is that most of the banks are not a part of the rewards programs.
+You don’t get to enjoy such rewards if you have a debit card, the main reason is that most banks are not a part of the rewards programs.
 Having said that, there are still some exceptions including, Axis eDGE Rewards Program, DBS Bank DigiRewards Program, South Indian Bank Reward Program.

 Security And Protection

-Whether you have a credit card or a debit card, both of them are now secured with PINs.
-Having PINs, overall security of your transactions is assured.
-This is surely a welcome change from the earlier system of single factor verification where a PIN was not required for your credit card transactions, whereas debit card transactions required PIN to complete the transaction.
+Whether you have a credit card or a debit card, both are now secured with PINs.
+Having PINs, the overall security of your transactions is assured.
+This is surely a welcome change from the earlier system of single factor verification where a PIN was not required for your credit card transactions.
+In contrast, debit card transactions required a PIN to complete the transaction.

 Moreover, most of the credit cards have liability protection feature.
 As per this feature, you have protection against fraudulent transactions made on your credit card.

-Speaking of features, credit cards also have a chargeback feature which provide refunds in case any transaction have not been authorised by you and thus have been disputed.
-Debit cards don’t enjoy such features and if you want to protect your card from misuse, you have to apply for card protection plan (CPP) separately.
+Speaking of features, credit cards also have a chargeback feature that provides refunds if any transaction has not been authorised by you and thus have been disputed.
+Debit cards don’t enjoy such features, and if you want to protect your card from misuse, you have to apply for card protection plan (CPP) separately.

 There is no such thing as interest-free period if you have a debit card.
 On the other hand, the expenses made using a credit card is not settled instantly but only when you have paid your credit card bill by the due date.
-Generally, the due date is 21 days after the generation of the bill by your credit card company.
+Generally, the due date is 21 days after the bill’s generation by your credit card company.

-Therefore, depending both on your billing cycle and date of your purchase, the interest-free period subsequent to a purchase may range between 21 and 50 days.
+Therefore, depending on your billing cycle and date of your purchase, the interest-free period after purchase may range between 21 and 50 days.

-Credit score is one important reason why some people may get an approval for new loans or credit cards, while others struggle to make the cut.
-Currently, credit scores are offered by only four credit bureaus in their credit reports – Equifax India, CIBIL TransUnion, CRIF HighMark, and Experian India.
+The credit score is one important reason why some people may get approval for new loans or credit cards, while others struggle to cut.
+Currently, only four credit bureaus offer credit scores in their credit reports – Equifax India, CIBIL TransUnion, CRIF Highmark, and Experian India.

-Credit reports are made on the basis of your previous dealing with credit instruments such as credit cards and loans.
+Credit reports are made based on your previous dealing with credit instruments such as credit cards and loans.

-However, rest assured bank account and debit cards are not tracked by the credit bureaus.
+However, rest assured bank account, and the credit bureaus do not track debit cards.
 Thus, no matter how you are using your debit card, it won’t affect your credit score.

 When you use your credit card with adequate financial discipline, it tends to improve your credit score.
-Thus, as long as you are not extending the advantage of your credit card, it will prove helpful in improving your credit score.
+Thus, as long as you are not extending your credit card’s advantage, it will prove helpful in improving your credit score.